 A Christmas turkey should be both tender and juicy, and carving it should make the very most of what you’ve cooked.
-So, for many of us, that’s a fair bit of pressure on 25th December.
+So, for many of us, that’s a fair bit of pressure on the 25th December when the most epic meal of the year: Christmas dinner, is about to be served.
 Use our recipe and carving instructions, though, and we promise it’ll dial down your big occasion stress and you can enjoy the event even if you’re in charge.

 Prep time: 10 minutes, plus one hour to come up to room temperature